alukosdev/ccsp/reference/glossary.md

 Deploying duplicate devices that can take over active operation if the primary device fails.
 ==- Regression Testing
 Re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
 If not, that would be called a regression.
+==- Reputational Risk
+Reputational risk is the loss of value of a brand or the ability of an organization to persuade.
 ==- Reservations
 A reservation creates a guaranteed *minimum* resource allocation that the host must meet.
+==- Residual Risk
+The risk that exists after controls have been implemented.
 ==- Resiliency
 The ability to restore normal operations after a disruptive event.
 Redundancy is the foundation of resiliency.
 ==- Return on Investment (ROI)
 A term used to describe a profitability ratio.

 Generally calculated by dividing net profit by net assets.
+==- Risk Appetite
+Risk appetite is the total risk that the organization can bear in a given risk profile, usually expressed in aggregate.
+Risk appetite is set by senior management and is the level, amount, or type of risk that the organization finds acceptable.

+- Organizations accept a level of risk that allows operations to continue in a successful manner.
+- It is legal and defensible to accept risks higher than the norm, or greater than your competitors, except risks to health and human safety; these risks *must* be addressed to the industry standard or whatever regulator motif to which your organization adheres.

+As risk appetite or tolerance increases, so does the willingness to take greater and greater risks.
+==- Risk Modeling
+Risk modeling is based on an asset or a threat.
+==- Risk Owners and Players
+These are the individuals in the organization who together determine the organization's overall risk profile.
+For example, while one department may be willing to take moderately high risks in engaging cloud activities, another may have a lower risk tolerance.
+It is the aggregate of these individual tolerances that determines the organization's overall risk appetite.
+==- Risk Profiles
+The risk profile of the organization is a comprehensive analysis of the possible risks the organization is exposed to.
+It lists the identified risks and their potential effects.

+The risk profile is determined by an organization's willingness to take risks as well as the threats to which it is exposed.
+The risk profile should identify the level of risk to be accepted, the way risks are taken, and the way risk-based decision making is performed.
+Additionally, the risk profile should take into account potential costs and disruptions should one or more risks be exploited.
+==- Risk Register
+A risk register is a table to consolidate information about risks.
+==- Risk Tolerance
+Risk tolerance is the level of risk that an organization can accept per *individual* risk.
 ==- Role
 Identities can have multiple roles which indicate context.
 “Role” is a confusing and abused term used in many different ways.
 For our purposes we will think of it as similar to a persona, or as a subset of a persona.
 For example, a given developer on a given project may have different roles, such as “super-admin” and “dev”, which are then used to make access decisions.
 ==-